Mechanical Engineering (M.Sc./P.Grad.Dip/Cert.)

 Register Your Interest

-There are a few colleges in the world, including Trinity, that provide the master’s course in Mechanical Engineering in its broadest sense (as most other universities provide a specialization course within Mechanical Engineering which will narrow down my scope and future).
-And Trinity with its excellent research potential and amazing faculties is the obvious choice for any aspiring mechanical engineer.
+There are a few colleges in the world, including Trinity, that provide the Master’s course in Mechanical Engineering in its broadest sense (as most other universities specialise on a subject within the field of Mechanical Engineering, which will narrow down my scope and future).
+And Trinity, with its excellent research potential and amazing faculties, is the obvious choice for any aspiring mechanical engineer.
 The research module of my course is where I spent my most time on.
-I like experimenting and come up with new solutions to everyday problems that will make the world a better place to live in.
+I like experimenting and devising new solutions to everyday problems that will make the world a better place.
 And I have been blessed with an amazing project supervisor and other lab experimental officers that makes the whole process a lot more fun than it usually is.

-I chose the MSc in Mechanical Engineering at Trinity because I noticed the wide selection of modules on offer suited my interest greatly.
+I chose the Mechanical Engineering programme at Trinity because I noticed the wide selection of modules suited my interests.
 One of the things I enjoyed most about the course was the ability to combine modules from different modules so effortlessly.
-I was able to take modules from civil engineering and combine them with modules with mechanical engineering.
+I was able to take modules from civil engineering and combine them with mechanical engineering modules.
 In doing so, I was also exposed to students from different disciplines, which is always a pleasant experience.
-The three words I would use to describe Trinity are Diverse, Impressive, Iconic.
-The student body, and in particular the MSc class, brought together students from all over the globe in a very unique and beautiful fashion.
-Trinity can be described as impressive due to its incredible academic staff, who are all well-versed in their respective disciplines and always ensure that the students are on track to achieve success.
-Finally, I can describe Trinity as an iconic institution, simply because of its unique history and longevity, and also because of the standing it holds today within the international community.
+The three words I would use to describe Trinity are: Diverse, Impressive, Iconic.
+Diverse, because the student body, and in particular the Master's programme class, brought together students from all over the globe in a very unique fashion.
+Impressive, due to Trinity's incredible academic staff, who are all well-versed in their respective disciplines and always ensure that the students are on track to achieve success.
+Lastly, iconic simply because of its unique history and longevity, and also because of the standing it holds today within the international community.